Glasnow records 13 strikeouts as Rays beat Orioles 4-2

 ST. PETERSBURG.
 Fla.
+(AP) — Tyler Glasnow finished with a flurry after giving up an early home run.

-(AP) — Tyler Glasnow struck out a career-high 13 over seven innings and the AL East-leading Tampa Bay Rays beat the Baltimore Orioles 4-2 on Tuesday night.
+Glasnow struck out a career-high 13 over seven innings and the AL East-leading Tampa Bay Rays beat the Baltimore Orioles 4-2 on Tuesday night.

-Glasnow (1-1) fanned nine of his final 10 batters.
+Glasnow (1-1) fanned nine of his final 10 batters using a mix of on-target fastballs and curveballs.
 The 6-foot-8 right-hander allowed two runs, five hits and one walk.

+“I feel like I got a little better as the game went on,” Glasnow said.
+“I definitely feel like the adjustments I made, like later in the fourth, the fifth, sixth ans seventh were probably the best I felt in a real long time.
+Very encouraging.”

 Hunter Renfroe and Manuel Margot hit back-to-back homers for the Rays, who have won eight of 10.

 Edgar García got the final two outs with a runner on second, claiming his first career save.
+He replaced Jalen Beeks, who left with a forearm-elbow area injury.

 The Orioles, who lost for just the second time in 10 road games, got a homer from Renato Núñez.